 Since the onset of the violence in Syria in March 2011, the ICRC has been doing its utmost to respond to the needs of those affected by the fighting.
 Together with the Syrian Arab Red Crescent, the ICRC has been providing water, food, medical materials and other items to millions people affected by the fighting to help them cope with the situation.

 The ICRC's Iraq delegation focuses on detainee welfare, assistance to vulnerable groups and clarifying the fate of people missing from earlier conflicts.

-The ICRC's Jerusalem delegation focuses on protection of civilians living under occupation, detainee welfare, assistance to the Palestinian population and support for the Palestinian Red Crescent and Magen David Adom.
+The delegation in Israel and the occupied territories focuses on protection of civilians living under occupation, detainee welfare, assistance to the Palestinian population and support for the Palestinian Red Crescent and Magen David Adom.